 What is de Quervain’s and What Causes it?

 (D-quare-vanes T-no-sigh-no-vie-tis) or Mommy’s Thumb is a painful condition caused by the inflammation of the tendons at the base of your thumb, on the thumb side of your wrist.
 While the exact cause is unknown, constant overuse and repetitive hand and wrist movements are common culprits.
-Activities like lifting a child, playing an instrument, or participating in sports like golf or tennis can worsen the condition.
+Activities like lifting a child, playing an instrument, or participating in sports like golf, tennis or pickleball can worsen the condition.
 Factors such as age, pregnancy, wrist injuries, and inflammatory arthritis can also increase your risk of developing de Quervain’s.

 You are more likely to develop it if:

-• You’re a women over 40 years of age or you are pregnant (hormonal changes can cause it)
+- You’re a women over 40 years of age or you are pregnant (hormonal changes can cause it)

-• You’ve injured your wrist
+- You’ve injured your wrist

-• Your job or activities involve repetitive hand and wrist movements
+- Your job or activities involve repetitive hand and wrist movements

-• You have inflammatory arthritis
+- You have inflammatory arthritis

 Symptoms of de Quervain’s

-• Pain when making a fist and extending the thumb upwards in a “hitchhiker” motion
+- Pain when making a fist and extending the thumb upwards in a “hitchhiker” motion

-• Reduced grip strength
+- Reduced grip strength

 Treatment Options for de Quervain’s

 When it comes to treatment, non-surgical options are typically the first line of defense.
-Resting the thumb, using anti-inflammatory medications, and applying ice packs are effective ways to manage the pain.
+Resting the thumb, anti-inflammatory medications and ice packs are effective in managing pain.
 If over-the-counter drugs don’t provide relief, a steroid injection may be necessary.

 Resting your thumb in an extended position, with the wrist in a neutral position can also help to reduce inflammation and limit the repetitive movements that can cause your thumb pain.
 Wearing a thumb splint or brace can also help by providing support and reducing inflammation.

-3pp Ez FIT Thumb Spica Splint
+Ease Your Thumb Pain with the 3pp Ez FIT Thumb Spica Splint

 Other Ways to Treat de Quervain’s

 It’s important to modify or avoid activities that worsen your pain.
 Rushing the healing process by removing your thumb brace too early or engaging in aggravating activities can delay recovery.
-In severe or persistent cases, surgery to release the tendon sheath may be required.
+In severe or persistent cases, surgery to release the tendon sheath may be necessary.

 Don’t let thumb pain interfere with your daily life.
-Seek relief and regain control over your comfort and mobility with the right treatment approach for de Quervain’s tenosynovitis.
+Seek relief and regain control over your comfort and mobility with the right treatment approach for treating de Quervain’s tenosynovitis.

 Like what you’ve read?
 Click here to subscribe to the blog!